raju97330/racket-buildpack/README.md

 # Racket buildpack for Cloud Foundry

-A simple buildpack that fetches Racket 6.1.1, and builds your project and deploys it.
+A simple buildpack that fetches Racket 6.1.1, builds your project and deploys it.

-This expects that you'll have a main.rkt file in your app as the main executable.
+This expects that you'll have a `main.rkt` file in your app as the main executable.

 ## Usage